-As a conservation charity our key aim is to restore the Grade I listed parkland and tell the story of the two brothers, Admiral George Anson whose success at sea enabled his brother Thomas to realise his vision for ‘A perfect paradise’ and ‘arcadia’ and the Shugborough we see today.
+As a conservation charity, the National Trust’s key aim is to restore the Grade I listed parkland and tell the history of the estate and the Anson family; of two brothers, Admiral George Anson whose success at sea enabled his brother Thomas to realise his vision for ‘A perfect paradise’ and ‘arcadia’ and the Shugborough we see today.

 Outdoor conservation work

-Outdoor winter works have included reducing fencing to open up access across the parkland and the introduction of new walks.
-Visitors will be able to reach new areas such as being able to walk up to the magnificent Triumphal Arch and appreciate the views as they would have been intended at the time of the Anson brothers.
+Over the winter work included reducing fencing to open up access across the parkland and the introduction of new walks.
+Visitors will be able to walk through new areas; such as up to the magnificent Triumphal Arch to admire the views as they would have been intended at the time of the Anson brothers.

 Essential tree works have been a vital part of outdoor conservation work and will still be ongoing in some specific areas after opening in order to fell diseased or dead trees and ensure visitor safety as well as creating sustainable wildlife habitats.

-Over the last few months the Park Farm team have been working towards obtaining RSPCA Freedom Foods status which they have successfully achieved in time for reopening.
+Park Farm has achieved RSPCA Freedom Foods status which they have successfully.
 This ensures that the high standards that the cattle and sheep should be kept in have been met.

-Path work has taken place in front of the mansion and in the formal gardens to improve access and the visitor experience and with the planting of 8,000 bulbs by the team over the winter the gardens will be a riot of colour as we come into spring.
+Work on paths has taken place in front of the mansion and in the formal gardens to improve access.
+The garden team have planted 8,000 bulbs over the winter – look out for splashes of colour in the garden during as we come into spring and summer.

 Working with the local community

-Local Anson Primary school spent the day at Shugborough to offer ideas for what will be the new Explorer’s Wood natural play area.
-The children came up with some wonderful ideas that we have taken on board and have been pivotal in the new play area design which will reflect the theme of travel and adventure and we hope will be ready for May half-term.
+Local school, Anson Primary spent a day at Shugborough helping us plan the new Explorer’s Wood natural play area.
+The children came up with some wonderful ideas and suggestions that have been pivotal in the new play area design which will reflect the theme of travel and adventure that is at theheart of Shugbrough’s history.
+We’re working on the play area throughout spring and we hope to have it ready for May half-term.

-The old visitor reception will become a Plant Sales shop selling plants and produce from the Walled Garden and we hope to have this open late spring.
-The newly refurbished National Trust shop up in the midden yard near the mansion is ready for reopening.
+A previous Visitor Reception building adjacent to the Walled Garden will become a Plant Sales shop selling plants and produce from the Walled Garden and we hope to have this open late spring.